-- John Roberts: lifelong best friend, tremendous supporter, host
+- John Roberts: lifelong friend, biggest supporter, and host

-- Daniel Meulbroek: guardian, supporter, and host extraordinaire
+- Danny Meulbroek: guardian, supporter, and host extraordinaire

-- Evelyn Thomas and Alton Sterling Voss: supporters, fellow investigators and survivors
+- Evelyn Thomas and Sterling Voss: supporters, fellow investigators and survivors

 - Rob Miller, Malia Shultheis, and Jen Carroll: supporters and early retreat hosts

-- Blanche Colson: for getting Finn and me started in commercial window coverings for darkrooms.
+- Blanche Colson: for getting Harold and me started in commercial window coverings for darkrooms.
 Of course, it was cardboard.

 - Hannah Christina Torres for the second prototype window covering idea